 The results of Experiment 1 suggest that real-world size was automatically activated and interfered with children’s ability to make visual size judgments in the Size-Stroop task.
 We found that both 3-year-olds and 4-year-olds made more errors on incongruent relative to congruent displays, and that 4-year-olds also tended to take longer to respond on incongruent relative to congruent displays.
-As we did not anticipate that only 4-year-olds would show a Size-Stroop effect in their reaction times, in Experiment 2 we sought to replicate these RT results in an independent group of 4-year-olds who responded quickly.
+As we did not anticipate that only 4-year-olds would show a Size-Stroop effect in their reaction times, in Experiment 2 we sought to replicate these RT results in an independent group of 4-year-olds.
+We also planned to exclude 4-year-olds who responded slowly from reaction time analyses, as in Experiment 1 we found that children with very slow RTs tended to show highly variable Size Stroop effects in their RTs.

 Methods